A brief history of calories in nutrition; a unit of energy – Ricardo Adamo

 nutrition practitioner

-The field of sport and exercise nutrition is rapidly diversifying – it is not only the domain of high performance sport, or ‘performance nutrition’ any more.
-Active recreational pursuit is now at an all-time high, and these ‘life athletes’ need our help as a health-focussed nutrition practitioner.
-There is a common perception amongst nutrition practitioners […]
+What you already know as a nutrition practitioner and what you still need to learn… The field of sport and exercise nutrition is rapidly diversifying – it is not only the domain of high performance sport, or ‘performance nutrition’ any more.
+Active recreational pursuit is now at an all-time high, and these ‘life athletes’ need […]

 An overview of the highly sophisticated immune system – Ian Craig